beaker-project/beaker-dev-docs/tech-roadmap.rst

 * documentation improvements
 * compatibility updates for supported test systems
 * any changes needed for image based provisioning with OpenStack
-* any changes needed for IPv6 compatibility
+* any changes needed for lab infrastructure compatibility
 * reliability fixes
 * equivalent capabilities for additions made to the stable harness API

-Outside these areas, we consider it a poor use of resources to further duplicate the effort going into development of other automated test harnesses (especially ``autotest``), and hence any major feature proposals for ``beah`` will likely be rejected - we would prefer for any such efforts to be directed towards the system changes needed to better support alternative harnesss.
+Outside these areas, we consider it a poor use of resources to further duplicate the effort going into development of other automated test harnesses, and hence any major feature proposals for ``beah`` will likely be rejected - we would prefer for any such efforts to be directed towards the system changes needed to better support alternative harnesss.

 To support existing Beaker users, the ``beah`` test harness will be maintained indefinitely, and the kinds of changes noted above will continue